skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 description: How to set up OpenAI API keys
 ---

-# How to set up OpenAI, Claude, Gemini, and Mistral API keys - <a href="/gpt-for-sheets/" target="_blank">GPT for Google Sheets</a>
+# How to set up OpenAI, Claude, Gemini, Perplexity and Mistral API keys - <a href="/gpt-for-sheets/" target="_blank">GPT for Google Sheets</a>

 ### Before you have started
 1. Install <a href="https://workspace.google.com/marketplace/app/gpt_for_docs_sheets_forms_slides/466607203252" target="_blank">GPT for Sheets Add-On</a>
 2. <a href="/gpt-for-sheets/" target="_blank">Upgrade subscription to Pro User plan</a>
 3. Please click on the 'Refresh Account' button located: Extensions > GPT for Sheets, Docs, Slides, Forms > Refresh Account
-4. Follow the instructions below to set up your OpenAI key. (<a href="https://platform.openai.com/api-keys" rel="nofollow" target="_blank">Your API Keys</a>)
-5. Ensure you have **at least $1** in your OpenAI billing account.
+4. Ensure you have **at least $1** in your OpenAI billing account.
+The actual cost of using OpenAI will be low, as it was designed to bypass the rate limits of GPT.
 If your account is new, you will initially have access to the Free Tier with relatively small limits.
 It is recommended to add **at least $5 to your account to upgrade to Tier 1**, which offers higher rate limits and access to GPT-4o: <a href="https://platform.openai.com/account/billing/overview" rel="nofollow" target="_blank">Billing for OpenAI Account</a>
-6. RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using **a separated Google Chrome Profile for your single gmail account!** (sometimes, Google API does not work well with multiple accounts in the same Chrome profile) This helps bypass any potential issues that may arise from compatibility with other browsers.
+5. RECOMMENDATION: The best way to ensure optimal performance with Google Add-Ons is by using **a separated Google Chrome Profile for your single gmail account!** (sometimes, Google API does not work well with multiple accounts in the same Chrome profile) This helps bypass any potential issues that may arise from compatibility with other browsers.
+6. If you encounter any errors while using or launching, please check these pages before reaching out to support:
+- <a href="/docs/support-gpt-sheets-docs-slides-forms-gmail/" target="_blank"> Troubleshooting</a>
+- <a href="/docs/gpt-for-sheets/the-model-gpt-4o-does-not-exist-or-you-do-not-have-access-to-it/" target="_blank"> The model GPT-4o does not exist, or you do not have access to it</a>

-### Important!
+#### Important!
 If you encounter the message: "Authorization is required to perform this action."
 1. **Use a personal Gmail account**: If you use a company email (workspace), it may have restrictions on using add-ons.
 You might need to ask your company's email administrator to configure settings to allow the installation of add-ons.
 Therefore, it’s recommended to use a personal account.
 If you need to transfer your subscription, please contact support via chat or email at yaroslav91@gmail.com.
 2. If you use a personal account and still gets this issue, just re-install the add-on
 3. Use the Google account in a separated Google Chrome Profile - usually it requires if you use multiple Google Accounts (Google Issue)